-Aluminum rivets and machine screws may be used to join MAKROLON® Polycarbonate Sheet to other materials by utilizing proper attachment methods.
+Aluminum rivets and machine screws may be used to join TUFFAK® Polycarbonate Sheet to other materials by utilizing proper attachment methods.
 Drill oversized holes and use washers to distribute and cushion localized stress.
 Be sure to consider differentials in expansion factors for dissimilar materials.
 Be sure drilled holes are smooth and free from cracks.

-Many applications for MAKROLON® Polycarbonate Sheet involve fabrication of sheets to construct three-dimensional shapes.
+Many applications for TUFFAK® Polycarbonate Sheet involve fabrication of sheets to construct three-dimensional shapes.
 The most popular method is to solvent bond.
-MAKROLON® Polycarbonate Sheet solvent bonding can be achieved using methods employed in fabricating other thermoplastics such as acrylic.
+TUFFAK® Polycarbonate Sheet solvent bonding can be achieved using methods employed in fabricating other thermoplastics such as acrylic.
 The two most common methods are needle type applicator capillary action and edge dipping.
 Both methods rely on smooth edge preparation, pressure, and curing.
 It should be noted that solvent bonding will significantly reduce the strength of polycarbonate.

 - Smaller items with flat surfaces can be bonded by placing the pieces together and applying the solvent along the edges using a needle applicator or hypodermic syringe.
 Make sure the solvent flows along the entire joint.